linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/ARCH-GARCH Models in Applied Financial Econometrics.md

 # ARCH/GARCH MODELS

 In this section, we discuss univariate ARCH and GARCH models.
-Because in this entry we focus on financial applications, we will use finan cial notation.
-Let the dependent variable, which might be the return on an asset or a portfolio, be labeled  $r_t$ .
+Because in this entry we focus on financial applications, we will use financial notation.
+Let the dependent variable, which might be the return on an asset or a portfolio, be labeled $r_t$.
 The mean value $m$ and the variance $h$ will be defined relative to a past information set.
 Then the return $r$ in the present will be equal to the conditional mean value of $r$ (that is, the expected value of $r$ based on past information) plus the conditional standard deviation of $r$ (that is, the square root of the variance) times the error term for the present period:

-$$ r_{t} = m_{t} + \sqrt{h_{t}} z_{t}
+$$ r_{t} = m_{t} + \sqrt{h_{t}} z_{t} $$
-$$

 The econometric challenge is to specify how the information is used to forecast the mean and variance of the return conditional on the past information.
 While many specifications have been considered for the mean return and used in efforts to forecast future returns, rather simple specifications have proven surprisingly successful in predicting conditional variances.